 There are treatment options available.
 The treatment options that work best for you depend on your diagnosis.

 Your doctor will consider the cause and severity of your symptoms when recommending a treatment.

 Medications are often prescribed to clear the infections or to open the airways.
-However, in severe cases such as fluid in the lungs or a blockage in the airways, hospitalization may be necessary.
+However, hospitalization may be necessary in severe cases such as fluid in the lungs or a blockage in the airways.

-If you have asthma, COPD or bronchitis, your doctor is likely to prescribe respiratory treatments to open the airways.
-People with asthma can receive an inhaler to use daily to prevent asthma attacks and inflammation of the airways.
+If you have asthma, COPD, or bronchitis, your doctor will likely prescribe respiratory treatments to open the airways.
+People with asthma can receive an inhaler daily to prevent asthma attacks and airway inflammation.

 Call local emergency services or go to the nearest emergency room if someone:

 - You have trouble breathing that occurs suddenly.